deepset-ai/haystack/docs/_src/api/api/retriever.md

 - `embedding_model`: Local path or name of model in Hugging Face's model hub such as ``'sentence-transformers/all-MiniLM-L6-v2'``
 - `model_version`: The version of model to use from the HuggingFace model hub.
 Can be tag name, branch name, or commit hash.
 - `use_gpu`: Whether to use all available GPUs or the CPU.
 Falls back on CPU if no GPU is available.
+- `batch_size`: Number of documents to encode at once.
+- `max_seq_len`: Longest length of each document sequence.
+Maximum number of tokens for the document text.
+Longer ones will be cut down.
 - `model_format`: Name of framework that was used for saving the model.
 Options:

                      - ``'farm'``